The Creatives Note

 What is your day-to-day routine?
 What does a typical day look like for you?

 I commute to work by hopping on a bus to get to the train station and then hop on a train to the office.
 I have breakfast and coffee before I start work.
 After breakfast, I get to work.
 My work usually involves making animation and motion design.
-Because I am the only animator on the team, I get to work with the UX/UI, product, marketing, and communication team.
+Because I am the only animator on the team, I get to work with the UX/UI, product, marketing, and communication teams.
 I swing into action and work on the tasks I have.
 Once I am done, I send it to the team for feedback.
 After approval, we push it out.
 At the end of the day, I go home and chill.
 I try to have some personal time before going to bed.

 What do you enjoy most about what you do?
 What is the most satisfying thing about your job?